issei416/Employee-Management-Server/README.md

 - **Leave Management**: Handle employee leave requests and records.
 - **Project Management**: Manage project assignments for employees.
 - **Profile Picture Upload**: Employees can upload and update their profile pictures.
+- **Middleware**: To ensure secure Authentication / role-base Authorization of the users

 ## 🧰 Tech Stack